Top Quality Tumbling Media Manufacturer from China

 Tumbling media is used with media tumblers.

-It can be vibratory finishing machines, barrel tumblers, centrifugal finishing machines or anything of that sort.
+It can be vibratory tumblers, industrial barrel tumbler deburring machines, centrifugal finishing machines or anything of that sort.

 You need tumbling media when you need to deburr, polish or clean your part surface.